CoffeeAnon/python_flask_boilerplate/mkdocs/docs/index.md

 - Install dev dependencies and test dependencies locally
 - Install test dependencies from circleci
-- NOT install test and dev dependencies in production
+- Do NOT install test and dev dependencies in production

 Tox can run tests locally and also runs tests in circleci